Everything You Need to Know About Jazz in Kansas City

 Kansas City’s rich jazz history is alive and thriving in the hearts and minds of folks the world over.
 Between the Kansas City Jazz Ambassadors, the American Jazz Museum, artwork found throughout the city and plenty more, it’s evident that the culture continues to shape life in KC.

 The American Jazz Museum honors the careers and legacies of KC’s jazz greats, as well as celebrates the experience of jazz as an original American art form through research, exhibition, education and performance.
 Find it in the former Gem Theater on 18th & Vine.

-Located nearby is the Charlie Park Memorial, a stunning sculpture that pays tribute to one of the city’s legendary jazz sons.
+Located nearby is the Charlie Parker Memorial, a stunning sculpture that pays tribute to one of the city’s legendary jazz sons.

 Popular Clubs and Venues

 Musicians regularly gathered at the Mutual Musicians Foundation in the wee hours of the night after performances, where they exchanged ideas and experimented with their instruments—now known as a “jam session.”
 Today the Foundation—which was also the home of Black Musicians Union Local 627—is listed on the National Register of Historic Places and holds the distinction as the longest running jazz venue in the world.

 Connected to the American Jazz Museum, guests will find The Blue Room to be as essential to the city’s jazz scene as it was in the ‘20s and ‘30s, making it a can’t-miss attraction.

 Known for its vibrant scene and no-cover-ever policy, the Green Lady Lounge has become a modern favorite for jazz lovers in KC.

 Head to The Phoenix in Downtown KC for a taste of the local flavor—but be sure to arrive early, because this joint is jumpin’.